Godfred-oops/E_levy_Sentiment_Analysis/README.md

 # E_levy_Sentiment_Analysis
-This is a E-levy Sentiment Analysis with data being scrapped from twitter.
-The notebook contains tweet visualisations, polarity analysis etc.
+This is a E-levy (A tax levy yet to be introduced in Ghana, mostly on Mobile Money transactions) Sentiment Analysis with data being scrapped from twitter.
+The scrapped data contained full tweet from tweeps on the topic of E-levy, number of followers of the tweep,  number of retweets and likes of the tweet on the topic of E-levy.
+Several visualisations were done based on the analysis (polarity and subjectivity), tweet analysis and wordcloud